kwdChan/pyscratch/docs/v1.0/tutorial/install.md

 ---
-title: Getting Started (New)
+title: Installation
-nav_order: 1
+nav_order: 0
+parent: Tutorial
 ---
-# Getting Started
+# Installation
 {: .no_toc }

 ---

-This section shows you how to create your first example game using python.
+This section shows you how to install PyScratch on your computer.

 <details open markdown="block">
   <summary>